Harvard-IACS/2020F-AC295/content/pages/syllabus.md

 **Exercises**

-There are 8 exercises to complete.
-They will be released at the end of each regular week Lecture and due the next one.
+There are eight (8) exercises to complete.
+They will be released at the end of each regular week *Lecture* and due a week later.
 The exercises are graded on a scale 1 to 5, where 5 is the highest grade.

 **Discussion Forum**

-There will be a discussion forum the day before the Reading Discussion based on what the reading content.
-The question will cover some of the material from Reading List and students will access them using Ed Platform on Canvas (select Ed from tab on course main page).
+There will be a discussion forum the day before the *Reading Discussion* on Thursday based on the reading from *Reading List*.
+All discussions will be on the Ed Platform  (select Ed from the tab on the canvas course's main page).

 **Presentations**